gentoo-haskell/gentoo-haskell/projects/doc/HOWTO-bump-ghc.rst

     >=dev-haskell/cabal-1.11
     >=dev-haskell/haddock-2.9.2.20110721

-At least test it if it's able to to rebuild your whole environment with ``haskell-updater --upgrade``.
+At least test if it's able to rebuild your whole environment with ``haskell-updater --upgrade``.
 If things are fine you can unmask it.

 Piece of cake!